Wonder weeks chart: Lets look at wonder weeks and how these affect your baby and toddler sleep.

 New-borns are born with a level of melatonin from their mothers, this makes a lot of new-borns relatively sleepy in those first few weeks.

-As it wears off your baby will “wake up” to the world and this can start to present issues with settling if you previously managed to just pop baby down and they slept thanks to the flood of maternal melatonin.
+As it wears off, your baby will “wake up” to the world, and this can start to present issues with settling if you previously managed to just pop the baby down and they slept thanks to the flood of maternal melatonin.

 8 weeks old (2 months)

-By 8 weeks new-borns are happy to stay awake for up to 1.5 hours between naps, and sometimes parents don’t realise how quickly their babies awake window increases and may be trying to settle an under tired baby.
+By 8 weeks, newborns are happy to stay awake for up to 1.5 hours between naps, and sometimes parents don’t realise how quickly their baby's awake window increases and may be trying to settle an under-tired baby.

 12 weeks old (3 months)

-Your baby’s circadian rhythm is pretty much fully formed, they know the difference between night and day, and this is a great age to work on consistent naps, establish a nap routine and pre sleep ritual to encourage independent settling when your baby is ready.
+Your baby’s circadian rhythm is pretty much fully formed; they know the difference between night and day, and this is a great age to work on consistent naps and establish a nap routine and pre-sleep ritual to encourage independent settling when your baby is ready.

-Many babies begin to outgrow being rocked and patted to sleep, and this can gradually start to frustrate not settle your baby.
-Some babies begin to roll from tummy to back, and may fight being swaddled.
+Many babies begin to outgrow being rocked and patted to sleep, which can gradually frustrate and not settle your baby.
+Some babies begin to roll from tummy to back and may fight being swaddled.

 19 weeks old (4 months)